 Huntersville, NC 28070

-Each participant is asked to commit to a similar 9 week schedule to be considered for the class.
+Each participant is asked to commit to the 9-week schedule to be considered for the class.

 Email Bobby Williams or call 704-875-6541 for more information about the program.